CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 <img width="570" alt="space in user guide" src="https://user-images.githubusercontent.com/83574067/123925776-e75d3f80-d993-11eb-8c1e-7f77341aa382.png">

-Next click on **Encrypt and upload**: each file will be encrypted and uploaded to the bucket in SD Connect.
+Next click on **Encrypt and upload**: each file will be encrypted with SD encryption key and uploaded to the bucket in SD Connect.

+Once the process is completed, you can return to the SD Connect **browser** window.
+The encrypted files will show the extension *.c4hg*.

 <img width="570" alt="space in user guide" src="https://user-images.githubusercontent.com/83574067/123925776-e75d3f80-d993-11eb-8c1e-7f77341aa382.png">